WV State Senate primary in District 3 will be very competitive - NewsBreak

 “I guess that people don’t realize is that without fossil fuels right now, we cannot sustain the security of our energy grid.
 And we have to have them,” said Kelly.

-The two senate candidates, however, have differing approaches when it comes to dealing with controversial issues.
+The two senate candidates, however, have different approaches when it comes to dealing with controversial issues.

 “Hopefully we see a religious freedom bill pass.
 Hopefully, we see the anti-critical race theory pass.
 This type of thing,” said Azinger.